SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

          $ dracut --force
          $ modprobe --showconfig | grep nouveau

-      **Comment: The source content said to disable "it," which I assume refers to the Nvidia driver.
-Confirm.**

    2. Reboot the server and verify that the Nouveau model has not been loaded:

       .. code-block:: console